The Royal Kittens

 "Did I choose him or did he choose me?"

-Fall-Winter 2018: Please contact us regarding availability.
+We have both.
+Please contact us regarding availability.

 Prospective owners please email us for our questionnaire.